Linear response beyond hydrodynamic poles: Hydrodynamics of a single conserved current Hydrodynamics of a single U(1) conserved current

 {\ To accomplish this goal, we must take seriously the non-perturbative nature of the diffusive pole and slightly shift our usual hydrodynamic intuition.
 In standard (relativistic) hydrodynamics one expands in small frequency and wavevector.
 However, poles are intrinsically non-perturbative in frequency, and this becomes evident when we examine how a Mittag–Leffler representation of the conductivity behaves as we enlarge its domain of definition.}

-{\ Assume the representation is valid on a disc $D_R$ in the complex $\omega$-plane.
+{\ Assume that we are given a Mittag-Leffler representation of $\sigma^{ij}(\omega,\vec{k})$ which is valid on a disc $D_\mathrm{R}$ in the complex $\omega$-plane for fixed $\vec{k}$.
 If we try to extend this disc, either the function is entire, we hit a branch point or we eventually encounter new poles.
 Suppose that there is a new pole as is typically the case for holographic theories.
 Such new poles can, in principle, be detected from the radius of convergence of the holomorphic part of the Mittag–Leffler series.
 Identifying a new pole from a series expansion requires knowledge of the series representing the holomorphic function to all orders in $\omega$.
 The appearance of a pole at the boundary of the disc is therefore a genuinely non-perturbative effect in frequency, even for the diffusive pole.
 For this reason, in our effective theory, we must specify from the outset how many poles we include as input data.}

 {\ Treating poles as non-perturbative has important consequences.
 It constrains not only the homogeneous part of the effective equations but also the structure of the source terms describing couplings to background fields.
 In the literature on “hydrodynamic” models containing gapped modes, one often finds statements about treating the gap as small in derivatives.
 For the linearised theory this is misleading: one never expands in the size of the gap.
 Every pole, gapped or hydrodynamic, is non-perturbative in small frequency, regardless of its location in the complex plane.
 In this work we show that one can construct an effective theory, consistent with standard hydrostaticity conditions, that reproduces a Mittag–Leffler expansion with an arbitrary but finite number of isolated poles.}